On today’s date in 1913, the last spike was driven to complete the National Transcontinental Railway (NTR).

 1981 SILVER DOLLAR

-In 1981, the Royal Canadian Mint issued a silver dollar to commemorate the 100th anniversary of the federal government’s plan to build the transcontinental railway.
+In 1981, the Royal Canadian Mint issued a silver dollar to commemorate the 100th anniversary of the federal government’s plan to build the CPR, one of Canada’s three transcontinental railway systems along with the NTR/GTPR and the Canadian Northern Railway.

 A Brilliant Uncirculated version was also issued with a mintage of 148,647 pieces.